-Samsung's Tizen platform is filled with more options than ever before - 60,000 apps and watch faces, in total - and below we've picked out the best 10 apps for you to download based on our time with the Galaxy Watch.
+Samsung's Tizen platform is filled with more than 60,000 apps and watch faces and below we've picked out the best apps for you to download based on our time with the Galaxy Watch.
 That includes third-party apps for music, fitness, news headlines and more.

 - Upgrade: The best Samsung wearables